Everything You Need To Know About Hulu's Looking For Alaska

 The kids almost get away with all of this.
 But The Eagle finds Pudge’s Florida keychain in the cement bricks and gives him an ultimatum.
 Right now, The Eagle can only loosely connect Pudge to these pranks, and hopes that he’ll confess and rat out everyone else involved.
 Pudge refuses to talk, and instead is forced to stand trial in front of his classmates.

 It honestly doesn’t look like Pudge is going to get out of this one, but The Colonel, Alaska, and Takumi literally stay the jury to let him off easy.
-Also, Alaska has decided to set Pudge up on a date with one of the jurors, Laura (who is from Romanian and speaks with a thick accent.
+Also, Alaska has decided to set Pudge up on a date with one of the jurors, Lara (who is from Romanian and speaks with a thick accent.
 This honestly isn’t important but the way she says her name is ah-mazing).

 The Weekday Warriors then call a truce.
 They’re done with the pranks for now and want it all to stop.
 The Colonel isn’t keen on this idea, but Alaska agrees to it maybe a little too quickly, citing that she doesn’t want to be expelled and that these pranks aren’t helping her studies whatsoever.